-PROPOSAL ACTION
+PROPOSAL ACTION · · · -

-FOR ALL WITHHOLD EXCEPTION
+FOR ALL WITHHOLD FOR ALL EXCEPTION

-FOR ALL

 Election of Management's Nominees as Directors

 Management Nominees:

 1. Helen Y. Dee

 2. Medel T. Nera

 3. Yvonne S. Yuchengco

 4. Wilfrido E. Sanchez

-5. Reynaldo B. Vea
+5. Reynaldo B. Vea ,

 6. Lorenzo V. Tan

 Independent Directors:

-Roberto F. De Ocampo
+1. Roberto F. De Ocampo

 2. John Mark S. Frondoso

 3. Francisco H. Licuanan III

 4. Ermilando D. Napa

-5. Juan B. Santos
+5. Juan B. Santos į

 The above-mentioned nominees are all incumbent members of

 the Board of Directors.

-the Boura of Directors.
+·

 INSTRUCTIONS: To withhold authority to vote for any

-individual nominee(s) of Management, please mark Exception box 1
+individual nominee(s) of Management, please mark Exception box

 and list name(s) under.

-unu nat numo(b) unuon FOR AGAINST ABSTAIN
+FOR AGAINST ABSTAIN

-2. Approval of the Minutes of the Annual Stockholders' Meeting YOK HOMINDI PADSAPATI

-held on July 20, 2018.
+Approval of the Minutes of the Annual Stockholders' Meeting held on July 20, 2018.

 3. Approval of the Management Report and Audited Financial

 Statements for 2018.

 4. Ratification and confirmation of the acts, resolutions and

-proceedings of the Board of Directors, Executive Committee
+proceedings of the Board of Directors, Executive Committee '

 and the Officers of the Company during the year 2018, which

 includes, among others, those that involve the day to day

 operations, administrations and management of the corporate

-affairs such as: a) opening/closing of bank accounts and }
+affairs such as: a) opening/closing of bank accounts and

-delegation of bank signatories; b) approval of loans; c) į
+delegation of bank signatories; b) approval of loans; c)

 declaration of cash dividends; d) appointment/promotion of

 officers; and e) execution of the definitive agreement in

-connection with the merger of iPeople, a subsidiary of the
+connection with the merger of iPeople, a subsidiary of the ļ

 Company, with AC Education, a subsidiary of AC.

 5. Appointment of SGV as External Auditors